CatalaLang/catala-book/src/5-6-modules.md

 ## Public interface and visibility

-We believe that programmers should control precisely which interface they make publicly available for their modules.
+The Catala team believes that programmers should control precisely which interface they make publicly available for their modules.
 Indeed, not exposing internal functions is the key the preserve the ability to refactor the code later without breaking the endpoints used by the clients of the module.